-If the individual: is taking medication and has no problems with dizziness, is taking medication but still has occasional episodes of dizziness, is taking medication, but still has major problems with dizziness and balance, has a prescribed medication, but is forgetting to take the medication or is taking the medication incorrectly, then: score 0 on impairment. score 2 on impairment. the individual is still assessed based on his current level of functioning.
+If the individual: then: is taking medication and has no problems with dizziness, score 0 on impairment. is taking medication but still has occasional episodes of dizziness, score 1 on impairment. is taking medication, but still has major problems with dizziness and balance, score 2 on impairment. has a prescribed medication, but is forgetting to take the medication or is taking the medication incorrectly, the individual is still assessed based on his current level of functioning.